HCYANG2000/MESH-Benchmark/README.md

 ### Stage

-*Stage* contains questions related to the motion depicted in the video clips.
-We separate the motions containing in the videos into two aspects: talking and other actions.
+*Stage* contains questions related to the action and dialogue of characters depicted in the video clips.
 The detailed division is listed below

 | File| Description|
 |--|--|